kahlertfr/depth-aware-motion-deblurring/docs/chapters/related-work.rst

 camera translation which causes significant image blur is not handled in these approaches.
 Because translation depends on scene depth some works already computed depth maps by multi-image approaches.
 Favaro *et al.*
-:cite:`Favaro2004` modeled motion-blur and defocus of a scene from a collection of blurred images.
+:cite:`Favaro2004` modeled motion blur and defocus blur of a scene from a collection of blurred images.
 Sorel *et al.* :cite:`Sorel2008` proposed an algorithm estimating a sharp image and a depth map simultaneously, based on the minimization of a cost function.
 It uses multiple blurred images and a